Bright Light city gonna set my soul, gonna set my soul on fire… Viva Las Vegas!

-IF YOU HAVE THE LUXURY OF TIME AND CAN’T GET ENOUGH OF LAS VEGAS AND WANT TO EXPLORE MORE OF NEVADA, TAKE A LOOK AT THESE GREAT TOURS TO EXPLORE THE SURROUNDING AREA.
+IF YOU HAVE THE LUXURY OF TIME AND CAN’T GET ENOUGH OF LAS VEGAS AND WANT TO EXPLORE MORE OF NEVADA, TAKE A LOOK AT THESE GREAT LAS VEGAS TOURS AND DAY TRIPS & ROAD TRIPS FROM LAS VEGAS TO EXPLORE THE SURROUNDING AREA.
 I MENTIONED VEGAS WAS A DISNEYLAND FOR ADULTS, RIGHT?!

 - You can’t go to Vegas without visiting the Grand Canyon.
 There are helicopter trips with champagne and canyon landings or bus trips highlighting the West Rim with extras like a boat ride through the canyon or admission to the Skywalk.